atspaeth/MeanFieldModel/README.md

 ```

 The figures will then be saved in the working directory with descriptive filenames.
 Note that some of the longer simulations take an hour or more to run!

+The code attempts to cache simulation results to our lab's S3 bucket, so if you are trying to run it from outside of Braingeneers, you will need to change all the `@memoize` decorators in `mfsupport.py` to `@memoize(backend="local")`.
+This way, all results are cached in `./joblib/`, which should work as long as the dependencies are installed correctly.

 ## Organization